2025–26 West Ham United F.C. season: November

 On 2 November, West Ham were at home to Newcastle United in the Premier League.
 Jacob Murphy put the visitors 1–0 up after only 4 minutes with a shot from outside the box.
 However, Lucas Paquetá equalised on 35 minutes, also from outside the box.
 In the fifth minute of added time in the first-half, Sven Botman turned Aaron Wan-Bissaka's cross into his own net to make it 2–1 to West Ham at half time.
-Tomáš Souček decided the game in the seventh minute of added time in the second-half tapping the ball into the net after Newcastle goalkeeper, Nick Pope had failed to hold Jarrod Bowen’s shot.
+Tomáš Souček decided the game in the seventh minute of added time in the second-half tapping the ball into the net after Newcastle goalkeeper, Nick Pope had failed to hold Jarrod Bowen's shot.
 West Ham moved onto seven points, rising one place to 18th.

 Burnley were the visitors to the London Stadium on 8 November for a Premier League game.
 Zian Flemming put them 1–0 up on 35 minutes only for Callum Wilson to score on 44 minutes to make it 1–1, the score at half-time.
 Tomáš Souček scored on 77 minutes and Kyle Walker-Peters added a third goal, his first for the club, on 87 minutes.
 Josh Cullen scored for Burnley in the seventh minute of added time but the game finished immediately after the restart at 3–2.

+On 22 November, West Ham travelled to the Vitality Stadium to play AFC Bournemouth in the Premier League.
+Callum Wilson put the visitors 2–0 up at half-time with goals in the 11th and 35th minutes.
+However Bournemouth drew level after a penalty by Marcus Tavernier in the 69th minute following a handball by Max Kilman and an 81st-minute goal by Enes Ünal.
+West Ham goalkeeper, Alphonse Areola made a number to saves in the second half to prevent a Bournemouth winner and the game finished 2–2.